MaterializeInc/materialize/doc/user/content/ops/optimization.md

 ### `JOIN`

 In general, you can improve the performance of your joins by creating indexes on the columns being joined.
 This comes at the cost of additional memory usage.
-Fortunately, Materialize can reuse these indexes for different queries, which means **for multiple queries, indexes are a fixed upfront cost with memory savings for each new query.**
+Fortunately, Materialize's in-memory [arrangements](/overview/arrangements) allow the system to share indexes across queries, which means **for multiple queries, an index is a fixed upfront cost with memory savings for each new query that uses it.**

 Let's create a few tables to work through examples.